Your Guide To Rhodes Island, Greece

 The castle is located on the imposing Street of the Knights in the heart of the Old Town of Rhodes.
 This fantastic palace is the best-preserved castle all over the Mediterranean and stands as one of the most distinctive landmarks of Rhodes.

-It was built during the Middle Ages by the Knights of Saint John and was reconstructed at the beginning of the past century.
-You can either visit on your own or — even better — join a guided tour to discover better and understand its history.
+It was built during the Middle Ages by the Knights of St John and was reconstructed at the beginning of the past century.
+You can either visit on your own or — even better — join a guided tour to discover and better understand its rich history.

 TOUR RECOMMENDATION